Kingstone Companies, Inc. (NASDAQ:KINS) Expected to Announce Quarterly Sales of $37.53 Million

-Equities analysts expect Kingstone Companies, Inc. (NASDAQ:KINS) to announce sales of $37.53 million for the current quarter, according to Zacks Investment Research.
-Two analysts have made estimates for Kingstone Companies’ earnings, with estimates ranging from $37.26 million to $37.80 million.
-Kingstone Companies posted sales of $30.12 million in the same quarter last year, which would indicate a positive year over year growth rate of 24.6%.
-The business is expected to announce its next earnings results on Thursday, August 5th.
+Brokerages expect Kingstone Companies, Inc. (NASDAQ:KINS) to announce $37.53 million in sales for the current fiscal quarter, according to Zacks.
+Two analysts have issued estimates for Kingstone Companies’ earnings, with the lowest sales estimate coming in at $37.26 million and the highest estimate coming in at $37.80 million.
+Kingstone Companies reported sales of $30.12 million in the same quarter last year, which indicates a positive year over year growth rate of 24.6%.
+The company is scheduled to announce its next quarterly earnings results on Thursday, August 5th.

-According to Zacks, analysts expect that Kingstone Companies will report full year sales of $155.08 million for the current fiscal year, with estimates ranging from $154.86 million to $155.30 million.
-For the next fiscal year, analysts forecast that the firm will post sales of $153.09 million, with estimates ranging from $146.48 million to $159.70 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Kingstone Companies.
+According to Zacks, analysts expect that Kingstone Companies will report full-year sales of $155.08 million for the current fiscal year, with estimates ranging from $154.86 million to $155.30 million.
+For the next financial year, analysts anticipate that the company will post sales of $153.09 million, with estimates ranging from $146.48 million to $159.70 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Kingstone Companies.

-Kingstone Companies (NASDAQ:KINS) last released its quarterly earnings data on Thursday, May 13th.
-The insurance provider reported ($0.25) EPS for the quarter, missing analysts’ consensus estimates of ($0.14) by ($0.11).
+Kingstone Companies (NASDAQ:KINS) last announced its earnings results on Thursday, May 13th.
+The insurance provider reported ($0.25) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.14) by ($0.11).
+The company had revenue of $39.50 million during the quarter, compared to analysts’ expectations of $35.30 million.
 Kingstone Companies had a negative return on equity of 2.86% and a net margin of 4.36%.
-The firm had revenue of $39.50 million during the quarter, compared to analysts’ expectations of $35.30 million.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
-Investors of record on Friday, May 28th will be given a dividend of $0.04 per share.
+Investors of record on Friday, May 28th will be paid a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 2.00%.
 The ex-dividend date is Thursday, May 27th.
-This represents a $0.16 dividend on an annualized basis and a yield of 2.02%.
-Kingstone Companies’s dividend payout ratio (DPR) is -533.33%.
+Kingstone Companies’s dividend payout ratio is currently -533.33%.

-A number of institutional investors have recently made changes to their positions in KINS.
-BlackRock Inc. boosted its position in Kingstone Companies by 0.8% during the 4th quarter.
-BlackRock Inc. now owns 170,928 shares of the insurance provider’s stock worth $1,136,000 after purchasing an additional 1,439 shares during the period.
-ACR Alpine Capital Research LLC boosted its position in Kingstone Companies by 16.9% in the 1st quarter.
-ACR Alpine Capital Research LLC now owns 222,504 shares of the insurance provider’s stock valued at $1,900,000 after buying an additional 32,196 shares during the last quarter.
-Renaissance Technologies LLC boosted its position in Kingstone Companies by 8.1% in the 4th quarter.
-Renaissance Technologies LLC now owns 502,989 shares of the insurance provider’s stock valued at $3,345,000 after buying an additional 37,641 shares during the last quarter.
-Finally, Punch & Associates Investment Management Inc. boosted its position in Kingstone Companies by 38.2% in the 4th quarter.
-Punch & Associates Investment Management Inc. now owns 512,569 shares of the insurance provider’s stock valued at $3,409,000 after buying an additional 141,749 shares during the last quarter.
+Hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. lifted its stake in shares of Kingstone Companies by 0.8% during the 4th quarter.
+BlackRock Inc. now owns 170,928 shares of the insurance provider’s stock worth $1,136,000 after acquiring an additional 1,439 shares during the last quarter.
+ACR Alpine Capital Research LLC raised its position in Kingstone Companies by 16.9% during the 1st quarter.
+ACR Alpine Capital Research LLC now owns 222,504 shares of the insurance provider’s stock valued at $1,900,000 after purchasing an additional 32,196 shares in the last quarter.
+Renaissance Technologies LLC raised its position in Kingstone Companies by 8.1% during the 4th quarter.
+Renaissance Technologies LLC now owns 502,989 shares of the insurance provider’s stock valued at $3,345,000 after purchasing an additional 37,641 shares in the last quarter.
+Finally, Punch & Associates Investment Management Inc. raised its position in Kingstone Companies by 38.2% during the 4th quarter.
+Punch & Associates Investment Management Inc. now owns 512,569 shares of the insurance provider’s stock valued at $3,409,000 after purchasing an additional 141,749 shares in the last quarter.
 38.36% of the stock is owned by hedge funds and other institutional investors.

 Kingstone Companies Company Profile